 Guidelines

-The most recent GOLD recommendations assign patients’ COPD symptoms and exacerbation risk across three groups: A, B and E. Once a group is assigned, initial pharmacologic treatment is described for each individual group.
+The 2025 GOLD recommendations assign patients’ chronic obstructive pulmonary disorder (COPD).
+Symptoms and exacerbation risk across three groups: A, B and E. Once a group is assigned, initial pharmacologic treatment is described for each individual group.
 The treatment of patients in Group A has not changed.
-In contrast, for patients in Group B, a dual long-acting bronchodilator combination (b2 adrenergic [LABA] and an anti-muscarinic [LAMA] bronchodilator) is now recommended since dual therapy is more effective than monotherapy, with similar side effects.
-For patients in Group E, LAMA + LABA is also the recommended initial therapy, except for patients with blood eosinophils > 300 cells/μL, in whom starting triple therapy (LABA + LAMA + ICS) can be considered.
-The important predictive role of the blood eosinophil count, exacerbation risk, and response to ICS are discussed below.1
+In contrast, for patients in Group B, a dual long-acting bronchodilator combination (β2 adrenergic [LABA] and an anti-muscarinic [LAMA] bronchodilator) is now recommended since dual therapy is more effective than monotherapy, with similar side effects.
+For patients in Group E, LAMA + LABA is also the recommended initial therapy, except for patients with blood eosinophils > 300 cells/μL, in whom starting triple therapy (LABA + LAMA + immune checkpoint inhibitor [ICI]) can be considered.
+The important predictive roles of the blood eosinophil count, exacerbation risk, and response to ICS are discussed below.1

 Reference